-The following graph highlights the percentage of staff working part time and full time by reported gender within NHS Borders.
-NHS Borders continues to impact assess all workforce policies and policy changes on individuals working less than full time to improve a has started to Figure 3: Percentage of staff by reported religion publicise key dates in the calendar for different faiths /religions / spiritual beliefs so as to raise cultural awareness around significant milestones / events like Ramadan, Holocaust Memorial Day, and Diwali.
+The following graph highlights the percentage of staff working part time and full time by sex within NHS Borders.
+NHS Borders continues to impact assess all workforce policies and policy changes on individuals working less than full time to improve access.

+Figure 2: Percentage of staff working part-time and full-time by reported gender awareness around significant milestoneur events like Remadan rhioloceuste Memorial Day, and Diwali.